December 14, 2022

 Signage is a part of customer service that we often forget about.
 It’s like having an employee stand there and say whatever is on your sign to your guests.
 Take a hard look at your location and ask yourself, are you sending a welcoming message to your guests with your signs?
 Remember, the same sign can be read in different tones of voice and will be read by different people who are in different moods.
 So, take your grumpiest staff member who is already in a bad mood because their significant other just broke up with them….and have them stand by your sign and read it to each guest that walks in.
 Does it sound welcoming?

-Often we get in our own way because we forget to focus on the important stuff.
+Often, we get in our own way because we forget to focus on the important stuff.
 We get so tied up with checklists and procedures that we forget to focus on what is truly important…the guest.
-To take care of the guest, we must also focus on and invest in our staff as they interact with the guests more than we do.
+To take care of the guests, we must also focus on and invest in our staff as they interact with them more than we do.
 In my example above, the first hotel was only an average hotel and room, but the FEELING I got from the staff more than made up for it.
 I would much rather stay in a clean hotel that made me feel great than a hotel with the latest flat-screen tv, great furniture, finishes, etc., that only made me feel average.
 This doesn’t mean that you shouldn’t update your center and re-invest in your location, but it does mean that some investments have a much greater ROI.
 As a parent who often visits FECs as a guest, the top two things that bring me back is

 1. Did they make me and my kids feel special? and 2.
 Was it clean?

 Think about this for a minute.
-When a group of people was asked what they remember most about their visits to Disneyland, most of the answers revolved around these two things…cleanliness and how the staff made the guest FEEL.
+When a group of people was asked what they remember most about their visits to Disneyland, most of the answers revolved around these two things…cleanliness and how the staff made the guests FEEL.
 They rarely mention the rides.
 If you aren’t investing time and money in creating a team that will make your guests feel amazing each time they come in, you are missing the mark.

 Make Your Guests Feel Special

 What personal touches do you and your team make to make guests feel special?
 I’ve heard of locations that hand deliver flowers to guests who have a negative experience or give a poor review.
-I think this is a great personal touch, but also be aware that often giving away stuff and discounting can “train” your guests that all they have to do is complain to get something for free, and you will get some people that will take advantage of that.
+I think this is a great personal touch, but also be aware that often, giving away stuff and discounting can “train” your guests that all they have to do is complain to get something for free, and you will get some people who will take advantage of that.
 Try to offer the VIP guest experience to the guests so you don’t have to deal with disappointed customers in the first place.
 One of the best mottos I’ve heard in customer service is, “The answer is ‘yes’; what is the question?”.
 This exemplifies what we should all be teaching our teams about guest service.

 But we aren’t always perfect, and some things are beyond our control.
 When dealing with this type of situation, remember the 3 R’s.
 Responsibility, Respect, and Resolution.
 First, take responsibility.
 Don’t blame others or make excuses.
 Don’t get defensive.
 Treat the customer with respect.
 Don’t EVER blame them for the situation.
 Lastly, offer a fast and fair resolution.
 This doesn’t mean you must give away the house, but try putting yourself in their shoes.
 What resolution would make YOU happy if things didn’t go right for you and you brought it to a company’s attention?

 I have the best insurance company in the world.
 The other day I needed to call them because of a mistake with my account.
 When I told them about the mistake, they genuinely told me they were sorry that I had to deal with it and immediately talked to me about how they would solve the issue.
 While fixing the issue, she made some friendly small talk with me and personalized our conversation.
-Every time I call them for anything, they answer their phone immediately; they are nice and personal with me, they find solutions for my problems, and they always thank me for my business in a very genuine manner.
+Every time I call them for anything, they answer their phone immediately; they are nice and personal with me, they find solutions for my problems, and they always thank me for my business very genuinely.

-It doesn’t have to cost a lot to get out of the way of your guests and yourself, but it will take investment and focus.
+It doesn’t have to cost much to get out of the way of your guests and yourself, but it will take investment and focus.
 Pay attention to the message you and your staff are giving off, sometimes subliminally.
-Invest in your team and teach them the 3 R’s to resolve issues and, most of all, how to offer personalized VIP service to your guests, so you have fewer issues to resolve.
+Invest in your team and teach them the 3 R’s to resolve issues and, most of all, how to offer personalized VIP service to your guests so you have fewer issues to resolve.
 Teach them that THEY can be the main attraction that keeps your guests coming, not necessarily the latest, greatest attraction.

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!